Duality between Lagrangian and Legendrian invariants: Maps relating Legendrian and Lagrangian (co)algebras

 \begin{cor} In the situation of Theorem \ref{mainthm}, suppose that $L$ is connected and decorated by $-$ and that $\partial L = \Lambda$ is diffeomorphic to a sphere $S^{n-1}$.
 Writing $\overline{L} = L \cup_{\partial} D^n$, there exists a quasi-isomorphism of DG-algebras

-where $\Omega \overline{L}$ is the based loop space of $\overline{L}$. \end{cor} \begin{proof} We first note that there exists a quasi-isomorphism $\k \oplus CF^*(L) \to C^*(\overline{L})$ since $L$ is an exact Lagrangian.
+where $\Omega \overline{L}$ is the based loop space of $\overline{L}$. \end{cor} \begin{proof} We first note that there exists a quasi-isomorphism $\k \oplus CF^*(L) \to C^*(\overline{L})$ since $L$ is an exact Lagrangian, this is well-known and can be deduced e.g.~from Lemma \ref{l:localdisktreecorr}.
 We next use Theorem \ref{mainthm} and Adams' cobar equivalence (\cite{adams}): which holds for the simply-connected topological space $\overline{L}$. \end{proof}

 Theorem \ref{mainthm} is obtained as a corollary of Theorem \ref{doubledual} and the following result:

 \begin{thm} Suppose that $HW^*(L) =0$.
 Then, there exists a quasi-isomorphism of augmented $A_\infty$-algebras: